 Medical bills typically are only reported once the debts are sold to a medical debt collection agency, so they usually aren’t reported as late payments by the providers.
 Then, once they are reported to the agency, there is often a delay in putting it on your credit report for up to six months.

-As of July 2022, the delay of reporting debt on the credit report will increase from six months as stated above to one year.
+As of July 2022, the delay of reporting debt on the credit report has increased from six months as stated above to one year.

-As of July 2022, credit bureaus will remove all paid medical debt from credit reports.
+As of July 2022, credit bureaus has removed all paid medical debt from credit reports.

 Beginning in 2023, credit bureaus will no longer include medical debt in collections under $500 on credit reports.